reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ```

 ## Building our Search Application

-We will build an application that will have a search input box for searching for different products from an inventory.
-The products are stored with the attributes -  name, description, price, category, and manufacturer.
-We can search in three ways :

-1. **Exact Search**: We will search a product by specifying it's the exact name
-2. **Like Search**: We can list products produced by a manufacturer.
-Since manufacturer names are long we will specify part of the name in our search query, to get back the list of products from a manufacturer whose name contains our search text.
-3. **Fuzzy Search**: We will search for products by specifying a closely matching text in the description.
+We will finally add a user interface to our application to see the product search in action.
+The user interface will have a search input box for searching products on name or description.
+The input box will show a list of suggestions based on searches entered previously.

-We will next create an HTML page [`search.html`]() containing the input box along with some JQuery code to handle the click events and invoking the search APIs of our application.
-We will save this HTML page under the resources/templates folder.
+We will create an HTML page [`search.html`]() containing the input box along with some JQuery code to handle the autocomplete and click events, and for invoking the APIs for searchin and fetching suggestions for search text.
+We will use [Thymeleaf](https://www.thymeleaf.org/index.html) as the templating engine and save this HTML page under the resources/templates folder.

+We have already added some items to product index before.

 ## Building the Search Index
 We will create an index for the products in our inventory.
 We will use a sample dataset of fifty products to build our Index.
 The products are arranged as separate rows in a CSV file.
 Each row has three attributes - id, name, and description.
 We want the index to be created during application startup.
 However, index creation is a separate process in real environments.
-We will read each row of the csv and add to product index.
+We will read each row of the CSV and add it to the product index.

-In the core Elasticsearch api, there are two ways of adding documents to an index - adding one document at a time or adding documents in bulk.
-The api for adding individual documents accept a document as parameter.
+In the core Elasticsearch API, there are two ways of adding documents to an index - adding one document at a time or adding documents in bulk.
+The API for adding individual documents accepts a document as a parameter.

-For bulk addition, we need to supply a json document containing entries similar to the following snippet:
+For bulk addition, we need to supply a JSON document containing entries similar to the following snippet:

-Spring Data abstracts these method in save and saveAll methods in the repository.
+Spring Data abstracts these methods in save and saveAll methods in the repository.
 We have used the saveAll method to add our documents:

 ```java
   @PostConstruct